aetheris-ai/aibom-generator/HF_files/aibom-generator/docs/AI_SBOM_API_doc.md

 3. **Improvement**: The point increase from enhancement
 4. **AI Model Used**: The model used for enhancement

-This helps you understand how much the AI enhancement improved the AIBOM's completeness.
+This helps you understand how much the AI enhancement improved the AI SBOM's completeness.